zhujun98/recastx/docs/docs/gui.md

 #### PREPROCESSING

 - *Downsample*
-    - *Col*: Downsampling factor of columns of the raw projection image.
+    - *Col*: Down-sampling factor of columns of the raw projection image.
-    - *Row*: Downsampling factor of rows of the raw projection image.
+    - *Row*: Down-sampling factor of rows of the raw projection image.
 - *Minus Log*: Uncheck if the data is already linearized.
 - *Offset*: Offset of the rotation center.
 - *Ramp filter*: Select the ramp filter applied before FBP reconstruction.